sarahmhooper/DICOMDataExtractor/README.md

 ## Getting started
 __crawler_tutorial.ipynb__ will demonstrate how to extract pixel data and metadata from a set of DICOM files.
 To enable function calls from the command line, __run_crawler.py__ is also provided to perform the same operations as the Jupyter notebook.

+As a user, you need to generate a list of directories where DICOMs are stored.
+Each directory in the list should contain DICOM files (i.e., we won't parse through to find subdirectories).

 ## Example usage
 To view all parameter options for training, run: